hyperspy/hyperspy/doc/user_guide/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When starting hyperspy by using the file browser context menu or by running the `hyperpsy` script in the terminal, the `hyperspy` script simply starts and configure IPython appropiately and import the contents of the :py:mod:`~.hspy`.
-It is of course possible to use Hyperspy as a library by simply importing its modules.
+When starting hyperspy by using the file browser context menu or by running the `hyperspy` script in the terminal, the `hyperspy` script simply starts and configure IPython appropiately and import the contents of the :py:mod:`~.hspy` module in the user namespace.
+Of course, It is possible to use Hyperspy as a library by simply importing its modules.
 The recommended way to do it is importing the hspy module as follows:

 .. code-block:: python